 Have you been diagnosed with schizophrenia, schizophreniform disorder, or schizoaffective disorder?
 Are you between the ages of 18-21?
 If so, you may be able to participate in a research study to help better understand the causes of mental illness.
+Some visits may be done virtually.
 Compensation provided.

 Schizophrenia, schizophreniform disorder, and schizoaffective disorder are mental illnesses that can affect a person’s ability to think clearly, manage emotions, and interact with others.
 Researchers do not know what causes schizophrenia and related disorders, but family history, environmental factors, and abnormal brain chemistry or brain structure may play a role.

 The purpose of this study is to help researchers better understand the relationship between thinking, genetics, brain structure, and brain function in people with schizophrenia and related disorders.
 Researchers will compare people with and without mental disorders, and hope their findings will lead to better ways to identify and treat mental illness in the future.

 - Ages 18-21

 - Diagnosed with schizophrenia, schizophreniform disorder, or schizoaffective disorder

 - Willing and able to undergo MRI scanning (no non-removable metal in body, not claustrophobic)

 - No history of head injury with loss of consciousness

 - No first-degree relative (parent or sibling) diagnosed with schizophrenia or related disorder